Datapack-Registry/specification/docs/documentation_format.md

 ## Function Annotations
 ### `@api`
 #### Description
 Declares that the function is an API function.
-API functions are based on public functions but are typically exposed as part of a versioned API that attempts to abstract core logic in order to maintain backwards-compatible when possible.
-API functions are otherwise effectively identical to public functions.
+API functions are based on public functions, but are usually exposed as part of a versioned API that attempts to abstract the core logic to remain backward compatible where possible.
+API functions are otherwise virtually identical to public functions.

 #### Syntax
 ```